-Turn the adjuster so that the clutch lever will have the specified free play.
+Loosen the locknut, and turn the adjuster so that the clutch lever will have the specified free play.

 Excess clutch lever free play could prevent clutch disengagement and cause a crash resulting in serious injury or death.
 When adjusting the clutch lever free play, be sure the upper end of the clutch outer cable is fully seated in its fitting so that it doesn't slip into place later and create excessive free play.